JulianneCai/simple-pairs-trading/README.md

 # Pairs Trading using ARIMA and XGBoost

+This project was made for COMP90072 at the University of Melbourne, which resulted in a weighted average mark (WAM) of 95% for the subject.

 Please see the Jupyter notebook to see how to use the code.

 The utils file contains a lot of useful classes with useful methods for our data analysis.